superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

    * [Modern Fix](https://modrinth.com/mod/modernfix) -- Applies a bunch of client-sided fixes and helps with performance
    * [Memory Leak Fix](https://modrinth.com/mod/memoryleakfix) -- Fixes some memory leaks
    * [More Culling](https://modrinth.com/mod/moreculling) -- Adds more options for culling(Prevents things you can't see from taking up rendering time)
+   * [Sodium](https://modrinth.com/mod/sodium) -- Optimises Clientside stuff.
+As of Sodium 6.X, Sodium works on both fabric and forge.
+But may have incompatibilities on 1.20.1 **Forge**
    * [Embeddium](https://modrinth.com/mod/embeddium) -- A fork of Sodium, it has both Forge and Fabric builds.
-It *could* be faster than sodium but I haven't really tested
+I personally use this over Sodium because it includes a better menu and some other additions
-   * [Embeddium Extra](https://modrinth.com/mod/embeddium) -- Sodium Extra but for Embeddium
+   * [Sodium Extra](https://modrinth.com/mod/sodium-extra) -- Extra options for sodium(Works with Embeddium on Fabric)
  * #### Fabric
-   * [Sodium](https://modrinth.com/mod/sodium) -- Optimises Clientside stuff(i.e more fps)
-   * [Sodium Extra](https://modrinth.com/mod/sodium-extra) -- Extra options for sodium
    * [Reeses Sodium Options](https://modrinth.com/mod/reeses-sodium-options)/ -- Allows you to access said options, Only required for Sodium as Embeddium integrates this mod already
    * [Lithium](https://modrinth.com/mod/lithium) -- Optimises Client/Serverside stuff
    * [Indium](https://modrinth.com/mod/indium) -- A mod for sodium that mostly just adds better compatibility, Built into Embeddium
    * [Iris Shaders](https://modrinth.com/mod/iris) -- Shader support.
 If you're not planning on using shaders, you can skip this
  * #### Neoforge/Forge
-   * [Embeddium](https://modrinth.com/mod/embeddium) -- A fork of Sodium.
-It *could* be faster than sodium but I haven't really tested.
-Listed again for parity ig
    * [Embeddium Extra](https://modrinth.com/mod/embeddium) -- Sodium Extra but for Embeddium
    * [Oculus](https://modrinth.com/mod/oculus) -- Iris but on Forge
    * ~~[Textrues Embeddium Options](https://modrinth.com/mod/textrues-embeddium-options) -- Allows you to access the extra options.
 Forge alternative to Reeses Sodium Options~~ - This is now included in embeddium